cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/configure-gitlab.md

 {{% image src="/integrations/integration_builder/gitlab/08-connection-connected.png" alt="GitLab connection successful" %}}

-### 3. Create a new folder to better organize your recipes
+### 3. Create a New Folder to Better Organize Your Recipes

-Before creating a new recipe, it is better to create a new folder for all the future GitLab recipes.
+Before creating a new recipe, it is better to create a new folder for all future GitLab recipes.

 Go to the project page again, and click on the "Create" button on the top right.
 This time, choose "Folder".